The pandemic has been unkind to everyone… regardless of circumstances.

 One thing I can assure you is that this time together has enabled us to understand you both so much better.
 For that, I will be forever grateful.

 I feel mixed emotions writing this.
 We have lots to be thankful for, but I also want to acknowledge how tough it’s been on all of us.
 I hope that one day you’ll read this back and have a better understanding of what we went through.

-So, whilst we all wish the coronavirus was gone, the reality is that it’s here for a long time.
+So, whilst we all wish the coronavirus was gone, the reality is that it’s here and will continue to be for a long time.
 I look forward to the day when you no longer feel the need to ask “how many cases today, Mum?”, and I pray that it will be over soon.

 In the meantime, I want to thank you for the resilience you have shown and for being so brave; for your patience, the joy you bring us, and your unconditional love.
 I love you both so, so much.